huanghungchuan/huanghungchuan.github.io/docs/index.md

 # Climate Change and CO2 Emission since 1900

-I have created 4 maps for visualizing the climate change and CO2 emission since 1900
+I have created 4 interactive maps for visualizing the climate change and CO2 emission since 1900.

 There are three that are about climate change.